 • School supplies, pens, pencils, and crayons, textbooks, exercise books, wall charts, smart boards, coloring and drawing books, books for the library, etc.

 • Canteen and office equipment and supplies.

 • Infirmary supplies

 We are starting with four full-time teachers.
-Only one is trained (in sign language), the rest could use some training.
+Only one is trained in sign language.The remaining could use some training.
 Ernest and his wife have put their LIFE (Labor, Influence, Finances & Expertise) into this.
-They are reading up everything they can, researching and learning and passing on the knowledge to the small staff.
+They are reading up on everything they can; researching and learning and passing on the knowledge to the small staff.